dudarev/photoplanet/STORIES.md

 Everything as main and one addition

-- Links to previous and next day with photos (if available)
+- Links to previous and next day

 ## Photo